Vyrqel/e621-curator/README.md

   OR-batching safe.
 - Favorites enumeration is server-capped at 320 results/page regardless of the `limit` parameter; pagination stops on an empty page, not a short one.
-- Marking-as-seen happens on serve, not on next-click: closing the tab still counts the post as seen.
-Trade-off: no duplicates after a crash.
+- Marking-as-seen happens on render, not on serve and not on next-click: the frontend POSTs `/api/seen` once it actually displays the post.
+Closing the tab after the post is on screen still counts it as seen; a post served but never rendered (tab closed mid-fetch, failed POST) stays unseen and can come back later.
+Review-mode and history navigation deliberately don't mark.
 - A tag that turns out to hold no posts at all is **expunged**: its query row and file lines are removed, but only after a sweep walks the tag's entire `status:deleted` history (capped at 25 pages) purging any locally-held IDs.